Google unveils big changes to shopping business

-SAN FRANCISCO (Reuters) - Google Inc unveiled major changes to its shopping business on Thursday that will likely prove controversial in the e-commerce world.
+SAN FRANCISCO, May 31 (Reuters) - Google Inc unveiled major changes to its shopping business on Thursday that will likely prove controversial in the e-commerce world.

 Starting in the fall, product search results for users in the United States will be influenced by how much retailers and advertisers pay, a company executive said.
 In the past, product search results were based mainly on relevance and the program was free.